mperez13/ROS-Tutorials/gazebo_notes/system_plugin.md

 Inside `/tmp/gazebo_frames` you should see many saved images from the current plugin

+  > The saved images are a snapshot of what is done in gazebo while gzserver is running.

 To terminate press `Ctrl-C`.

 Remember to also terminate the background server process after you quit the client.